 - Must be prescribed by a hematologist or oncologist

 - For children with ITP:

 - Must have ONE of the following:

 - Active bleeding AND platelet count <30,000

 - Upcoming invasive surgery AND either platelet level below threshold designated for procedure (threshold must be provided with request) OR blood loss is expected

 - Non-life-threatening mucosal bleeding and/or diminished quality of life AND documented previous inadequate response or intolerance to corticosteroids

 - For adults with ITP:

 - Must have ONE of the following:

 - Active bleeding AND platelet count <30,000

 - Upcoming invasive surgery AND platelet level below threshold designated for procedure (threshold must be provided with request)

 - Platelet count <30,000 AND documented previous inadequate response or intolerance to corticosteroids

 - For pregnant women with ITP

 - Must be pregnant and have ONE of the following:

 - Platelet count <50,000

 - Upcoming invasive surgery/procedure

 - History of splenectomy

 - Previously delivered infants with autoimmune thrombocytopenia

 - Approve for 1 month

-- Reauthorizations are granted on a case-by-case basis, are subject to the above criteria, and require chart documentation describing the previous response and clinical rationale for retreatment
+- Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above.

-DOSING NOTE: Clinical guidelines recommend up to 1,000mg/kg/dose as a 1-time dose; dosage may be repeated if necessary.
+- DOSING NOTE: Clinical guidelines recommend up to 1,000mg/kg/dose as a 1-time dose; dosage may be repeated if necessary.